 Highly anticipated launches are, of course, nothing new nowadays, but this one was particularly important because it ushered in one of our favorite trends: the holographic highlighter.
 Characterized by a pearly iridescent sheen with purple or blue undertones, these illuminating products look practically extraterrestrial in their packaging.
-But when applied to skin, they impart a magical and lustrous effect that's both customizable and universally flattering.
+But when applied to the skin, they impart a magical and lustrous effect that's both customizable and universally flattering.
 They're a big departure from the traditional champagne or rose-gold hues we tend to gravitate toward for a natural glow, so we were surprised to find that these otherworldly shades were so compatible with every skin tone and both cool or warm undertones.
+Color us impressed.

 McGrath may have had the first, but she certainly doesn't have the monopoly on these purple-toned heroes.
 Below, we've rounded up the best new holographic products on the market so you too can partake in the craze.

 Opening this palette is, quite honestly, breathtaking.
 A gradual ombré of finely milled, luminizing powder ranging from blush pink to deep purple offers an infinite number of shade possibilities.
 Mix all the shades together for a sheer glow, or pick and choose for optimal customization.